 - The Deductor has to be registered at the TRACES portal.

-- After on logs on the portal, they have to click on Form 16 and Form 16A section under the download section.
+- After logging in on the portal, they have to click on Form 16 and Form 16A under the download section.

 - A text file containing the entire requested PAN will be available for download under the download section of the menu.